 The Global Consumer Insights 2019 revealed that of over 20,000 respondents, 25% buy products online weekly and 36% monthly while the percentage of those who never buy online decreases by 3 points at 7%.

 Inclusive of this growth is the jewelry and watches category.
-In fact, it accounted for 29.6% share of the the top 100 luxury goods sales.
+In fact, it accounted for 29.6% share of the top 100 luxury goods sales.
 What contributed to this performance was the emergence of a new consumer class called HENRYs or High-Earners-Not-Rich-Yet consumers, but are likely to be rich in the future.

 2. The quality of jewelry shopping experience encourages positive shopping habits

 According to Wolfgang Digital’s KPI Report 2019, 53% of online store traffic comes from mobile devices but it’s only equivalent to 32% of revenue; whereas desktop revenue is at 56%.
 This tells us that while online shoppers love browsing on mobile devices, they complete their purchases via desktop.

 3. A blended experience of physical and digital interaction can boost your return on customer experience

 Just because jewelry shoppers are digital savvy and the internet is their constant companion, it doesn’t mean that everything happens online.
-In fact, 75% of customers in the global luxury good markets conduct a product research online before going to a store to purchase.
+In fact, 75% of customers in the global luxury goods market conduct product research online before going to a store to purchase.